The Indigenous Community Book Program (ICBP)

 WHAT ARE THE AIMS OF THE PROGRAM

-The aim of the program is break the cycle of poverty and disadvantage that is being experienced by this community by helping them achieve acceptable literacy standards , and break the achievement gap in schools, by offering a year round free book supply.
+The aim of the program is break the cycle of poverty and disadvantage that is being experienced by this community by helping them achieve acceptable literacy standards , and break the achievement gap in schools, by offering students and schools a year round free book supply.

 WHAT IS THE THEORETICAL BASIS OF THE PROGRAM